aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/transaction_context.md

 ## Function `sender`

-Returns the sender's address for the current transaction.
-This function aborts if called outside of the transaction prologue, execution, or epilogue phases.
+Returns the sender&apos;s address for the current transaction.<br/> This function aborts if called outside of the transaction prologue, execution, or epilogue phases.

 <pre><code>public fun sender(): address<br/></code></pre>